≡ Menu

 • , etc.…

-It may still be possible for them to be able to qualify for a traditional term or whole life insurance policy; now, their chances of being able to qualify for a Standard or better rate will certainly be challenging and, in some cases, impossible!
-In some situations, we may even find that an individual may not be able to qualify for “traditional” coverage at all and may need to look at some “alternative” options such as a guaranteed issue life insurance policy or an accidental death policy.
+In cases like these, it may still be possible for them to qualify for a traditional term or whole life insurance policy; now, their chances of qualifying for a Standard or better rate will undoubtedly be challenging and, in some cases, impossible!
+In some situations, we may even find that an individual may not qualify for “traditional” coverage.
+We may need to look at some “alternative” options, such as a guaranteed issue life insurance policy or an accidental death policy.

 The good news is…

-That should you decide to give us a call here at IBUSA, you won’t need to try and figure out all of this on your own, and you’ll have us to here to answer any questions you may have along the way.
-This brings us to the last topic that we wanted to take a moment and discuss, which is…
+Should you decide to call us here at IBUSA, you won’t need to try to figure out all of this on your own.
+We’ll be here to answer any questions you may have.
+This brings us to the last topic that we wanted to take a moment to discuss, which is…

 In our experience here at IBUSA, we have found that usually, the folks who seem to find the “best” life insurance policy for them are those that: